panmona/stormsimulator/README.md

 There are some performance problems with the Mobile Safari browser.

 ## Run it locally
-To run it locall you need to open the `index.html` page.
+To run it locally you need to open the `index.html` page.

 So that the sounds also play you need to supply the sound files yourself because I only got the permission from the sound creators to use the sound files on my website but not for uploading them onto GitHub.